behzadasd/Climate-Change-Sea-Surface-Temperature/README.md

 # Climate Change impact on global Sea Surface Temperatures

 Main code: CMIP5_SST_xarray.py
 * The code reads 4-Dimensional sea surface temperature (SST) data from 14 CMIP5 climate models for two periods of historical 1980-1999 and future 2080-2099 (under RCP8.5 scenario).
-It regrids them into 1 degree by 1 degree fields, and plots all models' average SST averages for each period.
+It regrids them into 1 degree by 1 degree fields, and plots all models' SST averages for each period.
 It also plots the difference between 2080-2099 and 1980-1999 which shows the impact of climate change on global SSTs under RCP8.5 scenario.
 It also plots the global average SST of each model versus the changes in SSTs between two periods as a scatter plot.
 The averages are grid-cell-area-weighted meaning the lager tropical gridcells have higher impact on global averages than the smaller polar cells

 * The climate model data are stored at UPenn's local server